CALL FOR MANUSCRIPTS

 JARCC Aim and Scope

 A semi-annual peer-reviewed journal, the Journal of Applied Research in the Community College (JARCC) encourages scholarly submissions from education researchers and practitioners that address contemporary issues facing community colleges.
-In particular, the journal is focused on serving institutional researchers and planners in community colleges.
 All submissions must have clearly identified recommendations for practice, which inform enhanced programming, policies, practices, and structures in community colleges.

 Type of Articles that JARCC Publishes